-NOTE: A. Order the correct bulb for your application.
+NOTE A: Order the correct bulb for your application.
 Bulbs are listed on page 7-10.
 Bulbs are recommended spare parts.

-- B. Recommended spare part.
-Keep this part in inventory to avoid unplanned downtime. - C. Order the correct reflector and bulb mounting kit for your reflectors.
-Kit includes 2 TPFE reflector supports, 2 bulb spring retainers, 4 M3 x 10 screws, and 4 M3 lock nuts. - D. Optional equipment. - E. Retainer kit includes 2 reflector retaining brackets.
-If you are not sure what type of reflectors, supports, and retaining brackets you have, refer to Reflector Replacement on page 6-7 of the Maintenance and Repair section.
+- B: Recommended spare part.
+Keep this part in inventory to avoid unplanned downtime. - C: Order the correct reflector and bulb mounting kit for your reflectors.
+Kit includes 2 TPFE reflector supports, 2 bulb spring retainers, 4 M3 x 10 screws, and 4 M3 lock nuts. - D: Optional equipment. - E: Retainer kit includes 2 reflector retaining brackets.
+If you are not sure what type of reflectors, supports, and retaining brackets you have, refer to page 6-7.